 These itineraries, called the Strada del Vino, propose different routes which basically promote the local of wines (and olive oil).
-Basically they are a great way to introduce yourself to the special personality of the area.
-A visit to this part of Tuscany will include time spent in towns like that of Pietrasanta, Camoire, Lucca, Capannori and it might even include a stop at one of the absolute unique, historic villas but to get the flavor of the land you will need to visit one of the vineyards and olive groves along the Wine Road.
-Established 1999, the goal was wide reaching and varied including products:
+Basically, they are a great way to introduce yourself to the special personality of the area.
+A visit to this part of Tuscany will include time spent in towns like that of Pietrasanta, Camaiore, Lucca, Capannori and it might even include a stop at one of the absolutely unique historic villas.
+But to get the flavor of the land you will need to visit one of the vineyards and olive groves along the Strade del Vino.

 From the famous DOC wines of the Hills of Lucca and Montecarlo to Lucca's DOP-certified light, extra virgin olive oil, from the fragrant breads ... pork-butchers, from the mountain cheeses to the refined fish dishes of Versilia ... flower-growing industry.

-One of the distinguishing characteristics of the local wines are the recipes which carefully blend local grapes with "varieties of French origin".
+Of these products, wine is most probably the least known for those visiting the area.
+However, it has been a mainstream product for the locals for...well, for centuries!
+One of the distinguishing characteristics of the wines in this area are the blends of the local grapes with "varieties of French origin".
 Some will say that the secret ingredients are:

 The mild climate, the exposure at noon and the presence of high peaks that protect the grapes from the northern cold.
 All of this contribute to a strong production, healthy, with high sugar content and intense perfumes.